Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 By accessing 1 single device via hardware you may obtain the keys that will help you attack any other device of the same model.

-This key could be used to communicate with some server the ISP, but that's less common.
-On the other hand, it's also very common to find **public** certs for services from the manufacturer or the ISP.
+This key could be used to communicate with some server from Huawei or the ISP, although that's less common.
+On the other hand, it's also very common to find **public** certs for services from communication with remote servers.

 In this case we find 2 certificates next to the private key; both are self-signed by the same 'person':